The New Science of the Trades.

 The largest buildout in human history needs the most undervalued workforce in America.

 The trades have always been science careers.
 A welder works in metallurgy and electrochemistry.
 A plumber works in fluid dynamics and hydraulics.
 A process technician works in thermodynamics and chemical reaction principles.
+An electrician works in physics and power systems.
 None of that is new.

-What is new is the scale of what is now being asked of these workers — and the distance between that reality and the public story we tell about their work.
-AI infrastructure, energy transition, and advanced manufacturing are driving demand for skilled trades workers at a pace and sophistication that the existing public narrative about CTE was never built to describe.
+What is new is the level of scientific sophistication now being asked of these workers — and the distance between that reality and the public narrative about their careers.
+AI infrastructure, the energy buildout, and advanced manufacturing are driving demand for skilled workers at a pace, density, and technical complexity the existing story about CTE was never built to describe.

 The CEO of NVIDIA said it plainly: